d-plaindoux/tyasta/README.md

 ## Day 1: Simply Typed Lambda Calculus

 During this first day the main problem I'm facing is the proof of `typeCheck` and `typeInfer` termination.
-This is in fact normal when we look closer at the type checking code of abstraction:
+This is actually normal when we take a closer look at the abstraction type verification code:
 ```haskell
 type↓ i G (Lam e) (Fun τ τ′)
   =type↓ (i+1) ((Local i,HasType τ):G) (subst↓ 0 (Free (Local i)) e) τ′
 ```
 The system is not able to check if the term `(subst↓ 0 (Free (Local i)) e)` decreases.

-... // TODO
+To be continued ...

 ## Day 2: Dependent types